davideberly/GeometricTools/README.md

 ## Known Compiler Problems ##
 I have had several known problems with compilers I use for testing.
-* The compilations on Fedora 37 with gcc 12.1.1 and gcc 12.2.2 generate warnings about potentially uninitialized _M_manager in std_function.h.
-I believe this is a bug in that header.
-To work around it, I modified std_function.h by adding to the beginning of the file

-        #pragma GCC diagnostic error "-Wmaybe-uninitialized"
-        #pragma GCC diagnostic push
-        #pragma GCC diagnostic ignored "-Wmaybe-uninitialized"

-  and by adding to the end of the file

-        #pragma GCC diagnostic pop
-        #pragma GCC diagnostic pop

-  Alternatively, you can ignore the warnings.
-If you have an environment with treat-warnings-as-errors (-Werror) defined globally, you can disable this.
-  The error showed up with Release builds but not Debug builds, so perhaps this is an issue with compiler optimization.
-If my assessment of a bug is incorrect, please let me know.
-I have read carefully the std_function.h file and cannot determine why the warning is generated.

 * The "Intel C++ Compiler Classic" is version 19.2 of the compiler.
 This is now marked as deprecated, so if you select this for the platform toolset to use in Microsoft Visual Studio, you will see deprecation warnings.
 I had